-Addictions Counseling Certificate of Achievement
+Addictions Counseling

 This certificate prepares individuals for employment as alcohol and other drug abuse (AODA) counselors in a variety of agencies and facilities that serve persons who are substance abusers.
 Students with prior and/or additional education can become AODA counselors as a result of completing this program.
-The program includes both classroom instruction and on-thejob training (field experience) and may be applied toward the Associate in Applied Science degree in human services.
+The program includes both classroom instruction and on-the-job training (field experience) and may be applied toward the Associate in Applied Science degree in human services.
 The program is accredited by the Illinois Alcohol and Other Drug Abuse Professional Certification Association (IAODAPCA).

+•

-Survey of Human Services3
+HSV 105 Survey of Human Services3

-Group Dynamics3
+HSV 110 Group Dynamics3

-Crisis Intervention3
+HSV 115 Crisis Intervention3

-Introduction to Substance Abuse3
+HSV 120 Introduction to Substance Abuse3

-Counseling Theories and Strategies3
+HSV 125 Counseling Theories and Strategies 3

-Psychopharmacology and the
+HSV 210 Psychopharmacology and the

-Addictive Process
+Addictive Process3

-The Role of Professional
+HSV 220 The Role of Professional

 Addiction Counselors3

-Clinical Skills for Addiction Counselors3
+HSV 225 Clinical Skills for Addiction Counselors3

-Addictions Counseling Seminar
+HSV 230 Addictions Counseling Seminar

 and Field Experience I3

-Addictions Counseling Seminar
+HSV 240 Addictions Counseling Seminar

 and Field Experience II3

-PROGRAM TOTAL

-Crisis Intervention

-Alcohol and Drug Counselor Post Baccalaureate
+Alcohol and Drug Counselor Post-Baccalaureate